- Home >

 Our Workforce

 Our 13-county district of Nebraska is home to a hard-working, highly educated workforce 750,000 strong.
-We continue to grow, with a projected population of 1.7 million by 2030.
+We continue to grow, with a projected population of over 2 million by 2030.

 Work Ethic

 Nebraskans work hard.
-With over 71% labor force participation rate, one of the highest in the nation, and one in eight workers holding two or more jobs, there is no questioning a Nebraskan’s work ethic.
+With a 69.7% labor force participation rate, one of the highest in the nation, and one in eight workers holding two or more jobs, there is no questioning a Nebraskan’s work ethic.

 Our workforce demonstrates the Midwestern work ethic, producing $4,000 more goods and services than the average worker does, nationally.